bjcosta/landscaping/plants/README.md

   We have planned for a single larger canopy evergreen tree.
 This is still not a huge tree but can grow a bit larger as it is a reasonable distance from the south boundary fence and expected to provide shade in the south-western corner of our yard year-round creating a shady, cool micro-climate.

   I have already chosen an R2E2 Mango tree for this location, it has been planted and is doing well.
 I saw multiple mango trees in the area thriving and producing fruit.
-Of all the other specifies we might have planted here, the mago is maybe less suited but more useful to our consumption.
+Of all the other specifies we might have planted here, the mango is maybe less suited but more useful to our consumption.

   Available space:
   * Ideally: 5m wide, 5m high